Manoj Mukund Naravane: Early life and education

-Career
+Military career

-Naravane was commissioned into 7th battalion The Sikh Light Infantry in June 1980.
+Gen Naravane was commissioned into 7th battalion The Sikh Light Infantry in June 1980.
 He has commanded the 2nd Battalion (SikhLi) of Rashtriya Rifles in Jammu and Kashmir as well as the 106 Infantry brigade.
 He has also commanded the Assam Rifles as Inspector General (North) in Kohima, Nagaland.
 He has served in Counter-insurgency operations in Jammu and Kashmir and Northeast India, as well as the Indian Peace Keeping Force in Sri Lanka during Operation Pawan.

-His staff assignments include tenures as a brigade major of an Infantry Brigade, Assistant Adjutant & Quartermaster General (AA&QMG) of Headquarters Establishment No. 22.
-The General has also served as the Military attaché to Myanmar at Yangon.
+The general officer's staff assignments include tenures as a brigade major of an Infantry Brigade, Assistant Adjutant & Quartermaster General (AA&QMG) of Headquarters Establishment No. 22.
+He has also served as the Military attaché to Myanmar at Yangon.

 In addition, he served in an instructional appointment at the Army War College, Mhow as Directing Staff in the Higher Command Wing and two tenures at the Integrated Defence Staff Headquarters of Ministry of Defence, New Delhi.

-On promotion to the rank of lieutenant general, he commanded the Ambala-based Kharga Strike Corps and served as the general officer commanding (GOC) Delhi Area.
+On promotion to the rank of Lieutenant general, he commanded the Ambala-based Kharga Strike Corps and served as the general officer commanding (GOC) Delhi Area.
 As GOC Delhi Area, he commanded the 2017 Republic Day Parade.

-After being promoted to Army Commander grade, Naravane served as General Officer Commanding-in-Chief Army Training Command from 1 December 2017 to 30 September 2018.
+After being promoted to Army Commander grade, Gen Naravane served as General Officer Commanding-in-Chief Army Training Command from 1 December 2017 to 30 September 2018.
 Later, he also served as General Officer Commanding-in-Chief Eastern Command from 1 October 2018 to 31 August 2019, succeeding Lt Gen Abhay Krishna.

-On 1 September 2019, he was appointed Vice Chief of the Army Staff (VCOAS) when Lt Gen Devraj Anbu retired on 31 August, and became the senior-most serving general after Bipin Rawat.
-On 16 December 2019 (Vijay Diwas eve) he was announced as the successor of Rawat as COAS on 31 December 2019.

-Naravane is the 3rd general from the Sikh Light Infantry to become Chief of the Army Staff, the others were Ved Prakash Malik of the 18th COAS and Bikram Singh of the 24th COAS.
+On 1 September 2019, he took over as Vice Chief of the Army Staff when Lt Gen Devraj Anbu retired on 31 August, and became the senior-most serving general after Bipin Rawat.
+On 16 December 2019 (Vijay Diwas) he was announced as the successor of Rawat as COAS on 31 December 2019.
+Gen Naravane is the 3rd general from the Sikh Light Infantry to become Chief of the Army Staff, the others were Ved Prakash Malik the 18th COAS and Bikram Singh the 25th COAS.

 Personal life

-Naravane is from Pune, Maharashtra.
-He paints, practices yoga, and gardens.
-His wife, Veena Naravane, is a teacher and former president of Army Wives Welfare Association.
+He is from Pune, Maharashtra.
+He paints, practices yoga, and gardens, his wife, Mrs. Veena Naravane, is a teacher and former president of Army Wives Welfare Association.
 They have two daughters.

 Honours and decorations

-He has received the Param Vishisht Seva Medal (2019), Ati Vishisht Seva Medal (2017), Sena Medal, Vishist Seva Medal (2015), and the CoAS commendation card for his service.
-He is also the Colonel of the Regiment of the Sikh Light Infantry.
+He has received the Param Vishisht Seva Medal (2019), Ati Vishisht Seva Medal (2017), Sena Medal, Vishist Seva Medal (2015), and the COAS commendation card for his service.
+He was also the Colonel of the Regiment of the Sikh Light Infantry.